Canon 80D vs 5D Mark III

-The Canon EOS 80D and the Canon EOS 5D Mark III are two digital cameras that were revealed to the public, respectively, in February 2016 and March 2012.
+The Canon EOS 80D and the Canon EOS 5D Mark III are two digital cameras that were announced, respectively, in February 2016 and March 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (80D) and a full frame (5D Mark III) sensor.
-The 80D has a resolution of 24 megapixel, whereas the 5D Mark III provides 22.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 80D has a resolution of 24 megapixels, whereas the 5D Mark III provides 22.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 80D vs Canon 5D Mark III
+Body comparison: Canon 80D vs 5D Mark III

 An illustration of the physical size and weight of the Canon 80D and the Canon 5D Mark III is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 80D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is notably larger (21 percent) than the Canon 80D.
 Moreover, the 5D Mark III is markedly heavier (30 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.